nazar-pc/ronion/spec.md

 These commands are used prior to establishing routing path segments with specified `[segment_id]`, as soon as routing path segment is established plaintext commands MUST NOT be accepted.

 #### CREATE_REQUEST
-Is sent when creating segment of routing path is needed, can be send multiple times to the same node if multiple roundtrips are needed.
+Is sent when creating segment of routing path is needed, can be sent multiple times to the same node if multiple roundtrips are needed.

 Request data:
 ```